Hidden Dynamics of Massive Activations in Transformer Training: Methods

-Other hypothesis were tested, such as \textit{first} and \textit{second degree step function}, but were discarded due to lower $R^2$ and Akaike Information Criterion (AIC) score \cite{akaike1974aic}.
+These were discarded due to lower $R^2$ and Akaike Information Criterion (AIC) score \cite{akaike1974aic}.
 We opted for AIC score because we sought to compare not only accuracy of the models, but also simplicity, when comparing the 5 parameter hypothesis in Equation \ref{eq:lognorm}, versus the 3 parameter second degree step function.
-The strength of performance from Equation \ref{eq:lognorm} compensated the extra couple of parameters.
+The strength of performance from Equation \ref{eq:lognorm} compensated the additional parameters, as we can see in Table \ref{tab:r2-per-hypothesis}, which compares the average $R^2$ score per hypothesis.
+Original and Reparametrized represent the same hypothesis, and strongly dominate over the other choices.

+To facilitate further analysis and reproducibility, all processed activation statistics and fitted parameter values from this stage are included in our released dataset (see Data Availability).